0xsamsar/metafarmerx/README.md

 # MetaFarmerX
-**NOTE:** Further Development of MetaFarmerX will be taken offline as delta neutral farming stratgies will be developed.
-You can reach me on Twitter for further inquiry: [@0xSamsar](https://twitter.com/0xSamsar)
+**NOTE:** Production Level Development of MetaFarmerX will be taken to a private repo as this POC will lead to further development of a robust farming system with proprietary delta neutral farming stratgies.
+You can out to me on Twitter for further inquiry: [@0xSamsar](https://twitter.com/0xSamsar)

 ## Introduction
-MetaFarmerX is a distributed yield-farming framework that can be used to to simplify building and deploying automated yield farming strategies.
+MetaFarmerX is a distributed yield-farming framework that can be used to to simplify building and deploying automated yield farming strategies while allowing for flexibility in adapting the communication framework as dersired.
 This system can be used for data aggregation (on-chain & off-chain), trade execution, and strategy & portfolio management.
-The purpose of this repo is to provide a template - further implementation is needed to create a robust system.
+The purpose of this repo is to provide a starting point for creating delta neutral famring bots.
+Rigorous testing and validation frameworks are needed to build a production ready system.

 ## Setup
 - Install python libraries